 To avoid potential side effects, make sure to follow dosage recommendations and not take berberine for longer than six months.

-Berberine Supplements
+Berberine supplements

-Berberine Dosage
+Berberine dosage

 Although there are no strict guidelines for taking berberine, we advise taking it with meals.
 This will enhance the supplement’s absorption and minimise the risks of experiencing gastrointestinal side effects!